 - To forecast sales or profits or even things like weather which are based on data ordered in time series, one must understand AR, MA, ARMA and ARIMA.

-- Techniques like ARCH & GARCH are used in situations where there is high frequency data which means data that gets generated at high pace like stock market data.
+- Techniques like ARCH & GARCH are used in situations where there is high-frequency data which means data that gets generated at the high pace like stock market data.